 Datasets and the management of data are part of our core strengths, which give us insight into how a patient, provider, or population is doing.
 It grants us both relative and absolute insight, and informs the construction of new capabilities, predictive models, and impact predictions.
 It speeds our time to client impact, decreases the burden on clients choosing to do business with us, and empowers our achievement of mission and results.

 We believe that our enterprise-scale data integration and management processes are a critical capability in achieving a material improvement in clinical quality outcomes and financial performance in healthcare.
 We integrate data seamlessly and securely into our systems through our proprietary ETL tools and processes.
 This system manages the process of defining and configuring thousands of industry data feeds from our clients and partners, manages the data processing workflow, and monitors the ongoing provision and quality of data through the application of more than 2,000 data integrity checks.

 In addition to being maintained and tagged within client-specific data lakes, data we receive in the course of providing our services are statistically de-identified and stored in our MORE2 Registry®.
-As of March 2017, this registry contained more than 14 billion medical events from more than 158 million unique patients, 856,000 physicians, and 375,000 clinical facilities, touching 98.8% of all U.S. counties and Puerto Rico and growing at a rate of 38.2% annually since 2000.
-The MORE2 Registry® goes beyond just claims data to include information about demographics, enrollment, diagnoses, procedures, pharmacy, laboratory results, and deep medical record clinical data and presents a significant representative mix of commercial, ACA Marketplace, Medicare Advantage, and managed Medicaid care plan patients.
+As of June 2017, this registry contained nearly 30 billion medical events from more than 230 million unique patients, 858,000 physicians, and 377,000 clinical facilities, touching 98.8% of all U.S. counties.* The MORE2 Registry® goes beyond just claims data to include information about demographics, enrollment, diagnoses, procedures, pharmacy, laboratory results, and deep medical record clinical data and presents a significant representative mix of commercial, ACA Marketplace, Medicare Advantage, and managed Medicaid care plan patients.
 The following is a sample of various components within our MORE2 Registry®.